davedelong/DDMathParser/README.markdown

 - `log10e()` - returns the value of the log base 10 of e
 - `ln2()` - returns the value of the log base e of 2
 - `ln10()` - returns the value of the log base e of 10

+#### Aliases

+Functions can also have aliases.
+For example, the following strings are equivalent:

+    average(1,2,3)
+    avg(1,2,3)

+You can create your own aliases as well.
+If "`onescomplement`" is too long to type for you, feel free to do:

+    [[DDMathEvaluator sharedMathEvaluator] addAlias:@"ones" forFunctionName:@"onescomplement"];

 ## Usage